joshuarichard/amgg/README.md

 6. `git rebase master`
 7. `git stash apply` put back your branch changes all done, nice work.

+### autofilling db
+run `node auto/fill.js` from the root directory. make sure you run it from the root directory otherwise nconf doesn't know where to find the config file.

 ### Testing
 We use jenkins running in a docker container for automated testing.